 Not every deviation from average signals concern.
 Some kids naturally cluster near lower or higher percentiles due to inherited traits without any health problems.
 However:

-- A drop across two or more major percentiles over six months may suggest illness or malnutrition.
+- A drop across two or more major percentile lines over time may suggest illness or inadequate nutrition.

-- Lack of height progression despite adequate nutrition could point toward hormonal imbalances needing evaluation.
+- Lack of height progression despite adequate nutrition could point toward hormonal or other medical issues needing evaluation.

 Hence continuous observation combined with professional assessments ensures appropriate responses tailored to individual needs.